heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 mvn spring-boot:run
 ```

+### Folder for Policies and PDP Configuration

+If the default configuration has not been changed, the server will inspect and monitor the folder ```/sapl/policies```
+in the current users home directory for the PDP configuration `pdp.json` and SAPL documents ending with `*.sapl`.
+Changes will be directly reflected at runtime and for ongoing subscriptions.

+> #### Note: Building a docker image
+>
+> To build the docker image of the server application locally, you need to have docker installed on the build machine.
+> The image build is triggered by activating the docker maven profile of the project.
+This should result with the image installed in your local docker repository.
+Example:
+>
+> ```shell
+> mvn clean install -Pdocker
+> ```

 ### Configuration of locally running server

-By default, the server will use a self-signed certificate and expose the PDP API under https://localhost:8443/api/pdp
+By default, the server will use a self-signed certificate and expose the PDP API under <https://localhost:8443/api/pdp>
 To override this certificate, use the matching Spring Boot settings, e.g.:

 ```properties
 server.port=8443
 server.ssl.enabled=true